Date: 31 Aug 1954

-He was found dead in a house at 19 Old Racecourse Road, Maghull that he had planned to move into following his marriage in Christmas.
+He was found dead in a house at 19 Old Racecourse Road, Maghull, that he had planned to move into following his marriage at Christmas.

 He was a commercial traveller and had lived with his fiancee in Evered Avenue, Liverpool.
 His body was found by his brother and finacee.